 - PhD in Public Health with a concentration in Health Promotion and Health Behavior

-If you have specific questions about the application process, please contact the Graduate Programs Manager Eileen Kaspar.
+If you have specific questions about the application process, please contact the Public Health Programs Manager.

 For academic or professional information specific to the OSU Health Promotion and Health Behavior program, please contact the graduate program coordinator Faith Vawter or undergraduate program coordinator Stephanie Bernell